Tolulade-A/privateGPT/README.md

 cognitive aid and the importance of working memory in the brain.
 It emphasizes the role of data visualization in reducing the load on the reader.

-> /content/privateGPT/source_documents/Essentials-of-Business-Analytics (1).pdf:
-machine learning (unsupervised in this chapter and supervised in next) models.
-Visualizations
-Machine learning is really the art of marrying our understanding of the data, our appreciation for domain knowledge, and our command on the algorithms that are available to us.
-Here we will explore the power of simple visualizations that reveal a lot about the nuances in the data.
-This is the essential ﬁrst step in any data science

 Enter a query:
 ```